asimay/T3-P1-Path-Planning-Project/README.md

 ## Further to promote

-During testing, I find actually when there are many many cars around ego car, and it's still has more space to promote, in real case, it is really hard to do self-driving lane change.
-Anyway, from this project, I learned a lot more than I expected, I code my own style of lane change code, which is I deem as impossible before, and solved many problems during this project.
+During testing, I find actually when there are many many cars around ego car, and algothrim still has more spaces to promote, I understand that in real case, it is really hard to do self-driving lane change.

+Anyway, from this project, I learned a lot more than I expected, I code my own style of lane change logic, which was I deemed as impossible before, and solved many problems during this project.